Epicsteve2/nixos-workstation/README.md

 ## Other setup
 - Plasma
   - setup new activity
-  - configure trackpad and mouse
   - import window rules
+  - add tmux and thunderbird autostart
 - Thunderbird
   - backup from old computer by running the command: `tar --create --gzip --verbose --file thunder.tar.gz ~/.thunderbird/`
   - run Thunderbird once on the new computer and untar all files to the newly created profile at `~/.thunderbird/`